C-41 process

 C-41 is a chromogenic color print film developing process introduced by Kodak in 1972, superseding the C-22 process.
-C-41, also known as CN-16 by Fuji, CNK-4 by Konica, and AP-70 by AGFA, is the most popular film process in use, with most photofinishing labs devoting at least one machine to this development process.
+C-41, also known as CN-16 by Fuji, CNK-4 by Konica, and AP-70 by AGFA, is the most popular film process in use, with most, if not all photofinishing labs devoting at least one machine to this development process.

 Processed C-41 negatives, as with all color films, consist of an image formed of dye.
 Due to the long-term instability of dyes, C-41 negatives can fade or color-shift over time.
 This was a significant problem with early films; whether the newer films are archival or not is a subject of some debate.

-Film layers
+Film structure

 C-41 film consists of an acetate or polyester film base, onto which multiple emulsions are coated.
 Each layer is only sensitive to a certain color of visible light.

-In the classic illustrative example, there are three emulsions: one is red sensitive, another is green sensitive, and the top is blue-sensitive.
-Beneath the blue layer is a yellow filter, composed of dyes or colloidal silver.
+In an idealized, illustrative example, there are three light-sensitive layers: one is red-sensitive, another is green-sensitive, and the top is blue-sensitive.
+Beneath the blue layer is a yellow filter, composed of dyes or colloidal silver, also known as Carey Lea Silver.
 All silver-based photographic emulsions have some sensitivity to blue light, regardless of what other colors they may be sensitized for.
 This filter layer serves to remove the blue light, which would expose the layers beneath it.
-Beneath the blue-sensitive layer and the yellow filter are the green and red sensitive layers.
+Beneath the blue-sensitive layer and the yellow filter are the green- and red-sensitive layers.